 Do you remember the bridal shower a couple of weeks ago?
 One of the focus decor pieces was an old window frame repurposed into a photo collage frame.

 First, I grabbed a sturdy board from the back of an old broken framed mirror that was a little larger than the window frame.
-I measured the openings and got the sweetest help in the shop with the jigsaw cutting two pieces for them.
-(Thank you Tony & Micah – I’m going to learn to use those tools soon!)
+I measured the openings and got some help in the shop with the jigsaw cutting two pieces for them.

 Then, I went through my scrapbook paper collection and chose some papers that would coordinate with the sunflowers on the frame.